 The financial report covers DataGene Ltd and its consolidated entity.
-DataGene Ltd is a company limited by guarantee, incorporated and domiciled in Australia.
+DataGene Ltd is a Company limited by guarantee, incorporated and domiciled in Australia.
 DataGene Ltd is a not-for-profit entity for the purpose of preparing the financial statements.

-The financial report was approved by the directors as at the date of the directors' report.
+The financial report was approved by the Directors at the date of the Directors' report.

-The following are the significant accounting policies adopted by the group in the preparation and presentation of the financial report.
+The following are the significant accounting policies adopted by the Group in the preparation and presentation of the financial report.
 The accounting policies have been consistently applied, unless otherwise stated.